Duality theorems for \'etale gerbes on orbifolds: Sheaves on gerbes and twisted sheaves

 Given a $G$-representation $\rho$ and $h\in H$ we may consider another $G$-representation,

-It is easy to see that (\ref{action_on_rep}) defines a right action of $H$ on the set $\widehat{G}$ of {\em isomorphism classes} of irreducible representations of $G$.
+It is easy to see that (\ref{action_on_rep}) defines a right action of $H$ on the set $\widehat{G}$ of {\em isomorphism classes} of unitary irreducible representations of $G$.
 If $h\in G$, then (\ref{action_on_rep}) is equivalent to $\rho$ via the intertwining operator $\rho(h)$.
 Hence, by choosing a section $s:Q\to H$, one sees that (\ref{action_on_rep}) defines a right action\footnote{Note that this $Q$-action is independent of the choice of the section.} of $Q$ on $\widehat{G}$ as well.
-This is the action\footnote{Again, we write this action as a left action.} we have seen in Section \ref{subsec:groupalgebra}.
+This is the action\footnote{Again, we write this action as a left action.} we have seen in Sec. \ref{subsec:groupalgebra}.
 Let $H$ and $Q$ act on the product $M\times \widehat{G}$ by the given actions on the factors.
-Again, the two actions agree in the following sense: let $q\in Q$ and any $h\in j^{-1}(q)\subset H$, then for any $m\in M$ and $[\rho]\in \widehat{G}$, we have $q((m, [\rho]))=h((m, [\rho]))$.
-This holds because $G=\text{ker}\, (j)$ acts trivially on $M\times \widehat{G}$.
+The two actions agree in the following sense: let $q\in Q$ and $h\in j^{-1}(q)\subset H$; as $G=\text{ker}\, (j)$ acts trivially on $M\times \widehat{G}$, for any $m\in M$ and $[\rho]\in \widehat{G}$, we have $q((m, [\rho]))=h((m, [\rho]))$.